 1875Mary Sumner founds the Mothers' Union in Old Alresford.

 1881The Bailiff orders the Old Fire Station built in Broad Street, to house the manual pump, on land donated by Susanna Covey.
 The town's first horse drawn steam pump fire engine, did not arrive until 1908.
-The Old Fire Station has recently been refurbished and will shortly house a horse drawn steam fire engine.
-This will be open for public viewing on selected days during the year.
+The Old Fire Station has recently been refurbished and now houses the Town's Museum displaying a horse drawn steam fire engine and other artifacts.
+This is open for public viewing on selected days during the year.

 1882Municipal Corporations Bill published giving notice of the abolition of Boroughs run by Bailiffs & Burgesses replacing them with democratically elected parish and district councils.